oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/wlst-admin-operations.md

    $ cd myscripts
    ```

-1. Create a sample yaml template file in the `myscripts` directory called `<domain_uid>-adminserver-ssl.yaml` to create a Kubernetes service for the AdminServer:
+1. Create a sample yaml template file in the `myscripts` directory called `<domain_uid>-adminserver-ssl.yaml` to create a Kubernetes service for the Administration Server:

    **Note**: Update the `domainName`, `domainUID` and `namespace` based on your environment.
 For example: